 Lloyd B. Minor, MD

-THE CARL AND ELIZABETH NAUMANN PROFESSOR FOR THE DEAN OF THE SCHOOL OF MEDICINE AND PROFESSOR, BY COURTESY, OF NEUROBIOLOGY AND OF BIOENGINEERING
+CARL AND ELIZABETH NAUMANN DEAN OF THE SCHOOL OF MEDICINE

-In the medical community, Dr. Minor is perhaps best known for his discovery of superior canal dehiscence syndrome, a debilitating disorder characterized by sound- or pressure-induced dizziness.
+With more than 160 published articles and chapters, Dr. Minor is an expert in balance and inner ear disorders perhaps best known for discovering superior canal dehiscence syndrome, a debilitating disorder characterized by sound- or pressure-induced dizziness.
 He subsequently developed a surgical procedure that corrects the problem and alleviates symptoms.